-One of the coolest features of PowerBI is the cross-filtering capabilities.
-It means that once you have two charts with connected data next to each other when you click on an element on one, the other will be filtered based on what you clicked.
+One of the coolest features of Power BI is the cross-filtering capability.
+It means that once you have two charts with connected data next to each other, when you click on an element on one, the other will be filtered based on what you clicked.

-Let’s consider the project management example, where you’re interested in seeing the time reported by people (top bar in the below example) and the time reported each month (the bottom bar), where you can see the different behavior the interactions provide:
+Let’s consider the project management example.
+You may be interested in seeing the time reported by people (top bar in the below example) and the time reported each month (the bottom bar).
+There you can see the different behaviors the interactions provide.

 Tip #3: Divide and conquer (or slicing and dicing) – filters

-The most basic concept of the data visualization, yet you might still be surprised by how many filtering possibilist are there in PowerBI reports – 5 obvious ones are there.
+It’s the most basic concept of data visualization, yet you might still be surprised by how many filtering possibilities there are in Power BI reports.
+Here are 5 obvious ones.

 Basic report filters panel: